samilkorkmaz/Get-YouTube-Links/README.md

 * At each page, there are 30 videos.
 So, there will be 880/30 = 29.3 --> 30 pages
 * for i=1 to 30, get url links that are of the form "watch?v=".
 Note that there are 90 such items on a page with 30 videos, i.e. every link is repeated 3 times.
 So, you take every third of such links.

 Problem: Authentication.
-Workaround: Use MacroScheduler:
+Workaround: Use MacroScheduler to simulate user interaction with Chrome:
 * Open YouTube page in browser (which was authenticated before by the user by signing in to Google).
 * Wait until page has finished loading, save page to a file, give it a name of "videos-n" where n is the number of the page.
 * Go to next page, repeat